 How to Prepare for Standardized Tests

 Knowing what to expect before you begin studying for your grad school standardized tests can help you prepare.
-Learning more about the exact requirements early gives you a good head start to preparing more effectively, so you can work toward achieving the required scores for your chosen university.
+Learning more about the exact requirements early gives you a good head start to preparing more effectively, so you can work toward achieving the required scores needed for these competitive exams.

 When preparing for your standardized test, taking enough time to study can make a significant difference for your final score.
 Usually, most standardized testing institutions recommend a 12-week preparation period, but this can be longer or shorter depending on your familiarity and confidence with the testing material.

-Gather the recommended and available resources for your grad school standardized tests and use them for your study prep.
-Most testing institutions offer exam resources and mock exams on their websites; test prep companies, such as Kaplan and Khan Academy, may offer useful materials as well.
+Gather the recommended and available resources for your grad school standardized tests and use them for your study prep to score well on your entrance exams.
+Most testing institutions offer resources for big exams and mock exams on their websites; test prep companies, such as Kaplan and Khan Academy, may offer useful materials as well.

-Read on for an overview of standardized testing United States and the major exams for graduate school.
+Read on for an overview of standardized testing in the United States and the major exams for graduate school.

 What Is the DAT?